-- A. Original Work Items must be the original work of the 4-H member and should show creativity and originality.
-No copyrighted images or master studies. - B. Display Items should be ready for display, framed, ready to hang, etc. No single mat board or artist canvas panels allowed.
-Wrapped canvas (if staples not visible on edge) is accepted without framing.
-Make sure hangers are strong enough to support the item.
-Command strips are not adequate hangers.
-Items not ready for display will be dropped one ribbon placing. - C. Entries per Exhibitor: 4-H members may enter one exhibit per class. - D. Entry Descriptions: Entry tags should include a clear, visual description of the exhibit, such as colors, size, or subject to aid in identification. - E. Supporting Information: Supporting information is required for all Visual Arts exhibits.
-Information must include responses to at least two reflection questions and steps taken to complete the project.
+A. Original Work - Items must be the original work of the 4-H member and should show creativity and originality.
+No copyrighted images or master studies.

+B. Framed and ready for Display -All 2-dimensional pieces must be ready to hang using a sawtooth or wire hanger Stretched canvases do not need frames as long as staples are not visible on the edges.
+All other 2-demintional pieces must be framed.

+C. Entries per Exhibitor: 4-H members may enter one exhibit per class.

+D. Entry Descriptions: Entry tags should include a visual description of the exhibit, including size, dominate color, and subject to aid in identification.

+E. Supporting Information: Supporting information is required for all Visual Arts exhibits.
+Information must include responses to all questions and steps taken to complete the project.
+Supporting information must be securely attached to the back of the piece.
 Supporting Information tag templates can be found at https://go.unl.edu/ne4hvisualarts.
-Exhibits without supporting information will be dropped a ribbon placing. - F. On-Campus Exhibition: State Fair Visual arts exhibits may be selected for special on-campus exhibitions.
+Exhibits without supporting information will be dropped a ribbon placing.

+F. On-Campus Exhibition: State Fair Visual arts exhibits may be selected for special on-campus exhibitions.
 Selected pieces will be collected at the end of the State Fair and will be returned to county Extension offices following the on-campus exhibition.
 Youth whose pieces are selected will be contacted directly with additional information including the exhibition and reception dates.